There is nothing worse than learning a new keyboard shortcut only to discover that it DOESN’T work on your computer.

 • CTRL + C to Copy on a Windows keyboard

-To learn more about the Copy shortcut (and how to use the Clipboard Copy to copy up to 24 items at once), read our guide here.
+To learn more about these shortcuts (and how to use Clipboard Copy to copy up to 24 items at once), read our Copy shortcut guide here.

 While some keyboard shortcuts are the same (or remarkably similar), often Mac shortcuts are longer (requiring more keys).